Being Back ‘home’ in Montreal after a year of Travel

-We came back to Montreal with a lot of conflicting feelings.
+We came back to Montreal after a year of travel with a lot of conflicting feelings.

 There was stress.
 For the last year Lissette has been working from a distance and the agreement with her employer was that it would last for just a year.
 Coming back, she knew there was no way that she could go back to working 9-5 behind a desk.
 And we were going to keep on travelling no matter what.
 Would they allow her to continue doing her work from overseas?

 There was also relief, especially after the 2 week trip through Croatia, Slovenia, and northern Italy that culminated our year of slow travel (we realized during that rushed trip that travelling that way was no longer our style.
 From now on it’s nothing but slow travel).
 Coming home would be a bit of a break from the constant planning required when travelling.
 In Montreal we have our favorite restaurants, our specialized grocery stores, and we know how to get around.
 It would be a bit of a mini-vacation from travelling.
 I think we both secretly looked forward to that.

 We were also happy with the prospect of seeing friends and family that we hadn’t seen in a year.
 Lissette and I don’t have huge numbers of either (we can count friends and family on one hand) but the ones we do have are important to us.